5Five

-5Five is a Ghanaian hiplife music group formed in 2005 by Luther Azamati (Papi 5Five) and Jeffery Opoku Agyekum (Killy) and later a third member joined with stage name Juno, the group is now defunct.
+5Five (pronounced "double five") was a Ghanaian hiplife music group.
+Formed in 2005, the group was composed of Luther Azamati (Papi 5Five), Jeffery Opoku Agyekum (Killy) and Juno.

 Background

 5Five became a household name in Ghana after their song African Gurlz won two awards at the Ghana Music Awards in 2008.
-The group was formed in Adabraka a suburb of Accra.
-Their debut single was Bull (4 Better 4 Worse) was released in 2005, and then did a remix of it with Batman Samini now Samini was done and put on the Appietus compilation.
+The group was formed in Adabraka, a suburb of Accra.
+Their debut single, Bull (4 Better 4 Worse), was released in 2005; they later did a remix of it with Batman Samini (now known mononymously as Samini), which was then included in the Appietus compilation.